Tuesday, January 1, 2030

 The two forms you need are highlighted below:

-Note that you'll need to provide your e-mail address to get schedule CA. You should get the form within seconds after you provide it.
+Note that you'll need to provide your e-mail address to get both the forms.
+You should get each form within seconds after you provide it.
 I don't know why they do that, but they do.
 Also note you may need some other forms if you had capital gains or other situations you can find by looking at those results.

 As mentioned, start with schedule CA. In essence, you will be transferring your income line by line from your federal tax to column A (the left most column), and then stating in column E (the right most column) how much of that money came from CA. If you didn't live in CA and your only CA based income is from the game show, then column E should remain empty except for the prizes and awards section.
 Here's an example with made up numbers: